CDX-1/MinehutServerDump/README.md

 2. Run the `run.bat` file
 4. Enter the name of the Minehut server you'd like to dump
 5. Review the data of the server in the `dumps/` folder

+#### Can't execute the run.bat file?

+Open a terminal in the project's main directory and run `npm i` followed by `ts-node src/index.ts`